Sheet W-05 · Essay What to ask before signing 2026 · REV. 1

 How to use the list.

-The operator's reaction to that framing is itself a signal.
-A real operator says "good, that's how I would do it too."
-A hand-waver pushes back or tries to reframe the call back to general chemistry.
+The operator's reaction to the framing is itself a signal.
+A real operator says "good, that is how I would do it too."
+A hand-waver pushes back or tries to redirect to general chemistry.

-If more than two of the eleven get hand-wave answers, walk.
-The cost of walking after a 60-minute discovery call is 60 minutes.
-The cost of walking from a wrong-fit retainer in month four is three months of retainer plus the opportunity cost of those three months not having had the right operator in the seat.
-The asymmetry is severe.
+The asymmetry of the cost is severe.
+A wrong-fit retainer caught in the discovery call costs you sixty minutes.
+A wrong-fit retainer caught in month four costs you three months of retainer plus the opportunity cost of not having had the right operator in the seat.
+Slow down on the discovery call.

 Want to test these on a call?